Beggan, Hennelly, Galligan - it was the weekend of the goalkeepers

 The two commentators spoke of Derry manager's Rory Gallagher recent comment that the goalkeeping revolution - because it is now a revolution - is here to say "even though some goalkeeper is going to be very badly caught out one of these days".

-Clarke added that AFL friends and acquaintances of his were amazed over a decade ago as the sight of GAA keepers being almost afraid to move outside their large square.
+Clarke added that AFL friends and acquaintances of his were amazed over a decade ago at the sight of GAA keepers being almost afraid to move outside their large square.

-'They used to ask me 'is is against the rules?'
+'They used to ask me 'is it against the rules?'

 "They used to ask me 'is it against the rules?'," recalled Clarke.